thosgood/categorical-translation/README.md

 - **why does this not work offline?!**
 - switch to [Dhall](https://github.com/dhall-lang/dhall-lang) ?!
 - update the individual languages to JSON
-    + or don't bother, and work out how to generate them from `nouns.json` etc.
+    + or don't bother, and get around to working out how to generate them from `nouns.json` etc.

 #### Theory